bl4dereaper/bl4dereaper/README.md

 -
 - 👀 I’m interested in THREE.js, Javascript Web Dev, 3D spaces, Photogrammetry, Game Dev
 -
-- 🐙 Currently refreshing HTML, CSS, Javascript
+- 🐙 Currently refreshing HTML, CSS, Javascript, and working on my flexbox 💪.
 -
-- 🌱 I’m currently learning THREE.js, C# for Unity, 3D modelling.
+- 🌱 I’m currently learning THREE.js, C# for Unity, 3D modelling, go.
 (But not at the same time ! )
 -
-- 💞️ I’m looking to work professionally as a front end web developer
+- 💞️ I’m looking to work professionally as a sofware or web developer.
 -
 - 📫 How to reach me => tom@shrieveindustries.com